The History of French Melody in 10 Lesser Known Composers

 Déodat de Séverac (1872 - 1921)

-Séverac grew up in the South of France before moving to Paris.
+Séverac was raised in the South of France before moving to Paris.
 He was confronted with the decline of regional music and criticised the small-minded Parisian circles.

 Le ciel est par-dessus les toits by Déodat de Séverac, set to a poem by Paul Verlaine.